WordPress

 Manage registrations for webinars, workshops, conferences, or local events with capacity limits.

-Example: Workshop page with limited seats and overflow waitlist management
+Example: Workshop with limited seats and waitlist management

 Plugin & Theme Launches

-Generate buzz for your WordPress plugin or theme release with early access waitlists.
+Generate buzz for WordPress plugin or theme releases with early access waitlists.

-Example: Plugin showcase page collecting emails for launch day notifications
+Example: Plugin showcase page collecting launch day notifications

 Service-Based Business Bookings